fhalab/LevSeq_VDB/README.md

 Grant privileges:
 ```
-GRANT ALL PRIVILEGES ON DATABASE evseql TO APASSWORD;
+GRANT ALL PRIVILEGES ON DATABASE levseq TO APASSWORD;
 ```

 Check it worked.